 - For people beginning their career forcing yourself to one page is a good idea.
 It makes you focus.
 You’re justifiably proud that you started the philanthropy club in high school or that your GPA was 3.782.
 But probably those are not the things that will get you the job.

 - Include at the top: your full name, email address, mobile phone, github or other portfolio URL if you have one.
 No need for permanent mailing address.
+Here are some tips on how to organize your GitHub for best effect.

 - What is your competitive advantage?
 In other words, compared to someone who is your age and background, similar major, graduation date, etc, what is special about you?